-Sustainability Commentary Impact Mitigation Post objective Mitigation A) Protection This site falls within the 'Lower rolling farmed and settled valley slopes' 0 0 of the natural landscape character area.
-This area is typified by having a gently rolling and environment strongly undulating landscape which is intensively farmed.
+Sustainability objective Commentary Impact Mitigation Post Mitigation A) Protection of the natural environment This site falls within the 'Lower rolling farmed and settled valley slopes' landscape character area.
+This area is typified by having a gently rolling and strongly undulating landscape which is intensively farmed.
 The site is fairly enclosed by hedgerows and the land at the bottom of the site rises, with the land beyond rising further.
 The site at present is viewable from some low distant ridges in the west, and developing it would raise the prominence of the built environment to the west of Cullompton.
 However, this will be mitigation by the adjacent allocations once built out.
-Given the small size of the site, its low visibility and mitigation of by the adjacent allocated sites, a neutral effect is anticipated B) Protection The St. Andrew's Hill roman fort (a scheduled ancient monument) lies to -1/?
-Criteria within the policy seek 0/? and promotion the east.
-The site lies in an area of archaeological potential to the west of archaeological investigation and of a quality the Roman fort at St Andrew's Hill and in an area where Roman finds have mitigation, which should reduce built and been recorded.
-Given the archaeological potential of the site, any planning the impact.
+Given the small size of the site, its low visibility and mitigation of by the adjacent allocated sites, a neutral effect is anticipated 0 0 B) Protection and promotion of a quality built and The St. Andrew's Hill roman fort (a scheduled ancient monument) lies to the east.
+The site lies in an area of archaeological potential to the west of the Roman fort at St Andrew's Hill and in an area where Roman finds have been recorded.
+Given the archaeological potential of the site, any planning -1/?
+Criteria within the policy seek archaeological investigation and mitigation, which should reduce the impact.
+0/?